alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 Although this sort of dynamic tuple unpacking is terrible and using it in production would be an act of corporate sabotage, there are some useful things we can learn from this exercise:

-*   The traceback and inspect modules can tell us what code is executing right now.
+*   The [traceback](https://docs.python.org/3/library/traceback.html) and [inspect](https://docs.python.org/3/library/inspect.html) modules can tell us what code is executing right now.
-    In particular traceback.extract_stack() and inspect.currentframe().
+    In particular `traceback.extract_stack()` and `inspect.currentframe()`.

 *   We can use `exec()` to execute arbitrary Python code.
     Be careful doing this, especially with untrusted input or code that might have side-effects.

-*   Abstract syntax trees can tell us about the structure of a program, and skip the exact formatting of the source code.
+*   Abstract syntax trees (ASTs) can tell us about the structure of a program, and skip the exact formatting of the source code.
-    We can use the executing library to get the currently executing AST node.
+    We can use the [executing library](https://pypi.org/project/executing/) to get the currently executing AST node.

-*   Calling `type(x)` tells us the type of `x`.
+*   Calling `type(mystery)` tells us the type of `mystery`.
-    Calling `dir(x)` tells us all the methods and attributes on `x`.
+    Calling `dir(mystery)` tells us all the methods and attributes on `mystery`.
     Both of these can help us understand how to use unfamiliar types.

 *   Python calls the `__iter__` method on an object when it tries to iterate over it; for example, when it's trying to extract elements to unpack into a tuple.

-This is part of why I experiment with bad ideas (previously: [exhibit A]((/2020/04/using-dynamodb-as-a-calculator/)), [exhibit B](/2019/12/yaml-impossible/)).
+Learning useful stuff is part of why I experiment with bad ideas (previously: [exhibit A]((/2020/04/using-dynamodb-as-a-calculator/)), [exhibit B](/2019/12/yaml-impossible/)).

-Trying to do something like this forces me to be creative.
+Trying to do something like dynamic tuple unpacking forces me to be creative.
 I have to think about how to do something that was never intended to be possible, and I end up learning about things that I'd never have encountered otherwise.
+The final code is unusable as soon as it's written; the new ideas I discover along the way last a lot longer.